ILA logo

 Social Justice Literature Award logo

-ILA’s Literacy and Social Responsibility Special Interest Group (L-SR SIG) is pleased to announce the 2023 winners of The Social Justice Book Award, presented first in 2013 (all winning titles are listed below).
-This year Honor books were named in addition to the winning title in each of the four categories.
+ILA’s Literacy and Social Responsibility Special Interest Group (L-SR SIG) is pleased to announce the 2024 winners of The Social Justice Literature Award, presented first in 2013 (all winning titles are listed below).
+This year Honor books were named in addition to the winning title in each of the four categories and an additional reading list was included.
 Click on the winning title in each group to find links to the books, authors, illustrators, publishers, plus

 • images of the book jackets and